chairraver/img4hugo/README.md

 image.
 The thumbnails are derived from this image.
 The original image is renamed with the `.org` extension and the new rescaled image is written to a file with the original image name.
-If a file already exists with the `.org` extension, the program terminates.
-You have to manually rename the backup file to the original file name to repeat the rescaling process.
+If a file already exists with the `.org` extension, the program assumes, that this was renamed by an earlier execution and that this it is the image with the original proportions.
+Therefore the image with the `.org` extension will be used as the source for creating the newly resized image.

 ``` bash
 $ img4hugo size -h